 Looking for information on Kosher Meals at Disney World?
-Disney Specialist Elana Maister is back today to share her best tips for kosher dining at Disney.
+Disney expert Elana Maister is back today to share her best tips for kosher dining at Disney.

 When budgeting for a vacation, the part that always slips me up is trying to figure out exactly how much to budget for food!
 Disney has made that a lot easier by offering the Disney Dining Plans.